philliplab/MochModel4/test/MochModel4Tests.md

  Scenario(s): NoChildMortality

-Child output mortality must match child input mortality
+Child output mortality must match child input mortality.
+There is something a little off here.
+Will come back to it later.

 [To Summary Table](#summary_tab_link)